GustavoSzi/Pokedex/README.md

 ## Features

-- See all pokemons from Kanto region, their abilities, types, weaknesses and strengths
+- See all pokemons from Kanto region, their abilities and types
-- Filter pokemons by their names and types
+- Filter pokemons by their names
 - Save your favorite Pokemon on your account

 ## In progress

-- Filter Pokemon by type(s)
 - Create an account and saving your Pokemon